Hard congestion limit of the dissipative Aw-Rascle system with a polynomial offset function: Introduction

-\end{theorem} \begin{remark} The assumption \eqref{thm2A1} is required in order to obtain an upper bound on the density as well as the regularity on $u_{n}, w_{n}$ which is utilised throughout the paper.
-The one-sided bound appearing in \eqref{thm2a2} and the lower bound on the initial density in \eqref{thm2A2} together allow us to deduce a uniform lower bound on the density for positive times.
-The $L^{2}$ bound on $\partial_{x}w_{n}^{0}$ is needed for us to derive a uniform bound of $\partial_{x}w_{n}$ in $L^{\infty}_{t}L^{2}_{x}$.
-This allows us to obtain strong convergence of $w_{n}$ in the limit passage.
-The lax upper bound of $1+(\gamma_{n})^{-1}$ in \eqref{thm2A2} and the bound on the mean value in \eqref{thm2A4} are also needed in order to control the potential $\pi_{n}$. \end{remark} \begin{remark} The assumptions \eqref{thm2A2}-\eqref{thm2a2} in fact imply that $w_{n}^{0} \to w^{0}$ strongly in $L^{\infty}(\mathbb{T})$ thanks to the compact embedding $W^{1,1}(\mathbb{T}) \hookrightarrow \hookrightarrow L^{\infty}(\mathbb{T})$. \end{remark} \begin{remark} Defining the function $u := w - \overline{\rho^{-1}\partial_{x} \pi}$ where $\overline{\rho^{-1}\partial_{x} \pi}$ is the weak limit of $\rho_{n}^{-1}\partial_{x} \pi_{n}$, the limiting system is equivalent to \eqref{AR-1}-\eqref{AR-2} in the distributional sense, accompanied by the condition \eqref{HCM-WF3}. \end{remark} The global existence result given by Theorem \ref{globalexistence} is an improvement upon the work of \cite{HCL} where the authors added an approximation term to the system in order to derive an ($\epsilon$ dependent) lower bound on the density.
+\end{theorem} \begin{remark} The upper bound in assumption \eqref{thm2RHObounds} and the bound on $\sqrt{\rho_{n}^{0}}w_{n}^{0}$ in \eqref{thm2wn} are required to obtain important uniform bounds from the additional energy estimate (Lemma \ref{bdentropy}), and also to obtain the bound \eqref{thm2pilocal}.
+The second bound appearing in \eqref{thm2wn} is a crucial part of our argument since it allows us to uniformly bound $\partial_{x}w_{n}$ and even $\partial_{t}w_{n}$ in $L^{p}_{t,x}$ spaces.
+The lower bound on the mean value in \eqref{thm2meanvalue} is used to apply the Poincare inequality which gives us a uniform $L^{\infty}_{t}L^{1}_{x}$ bound on $w_{n}$.
+Lastly, the upper bound assumption in \eqref{thm2meanvalue} is used to derive the bound \eqref{thm2pilocal}. \end{remark} \begin{remark} If we additionally assume that there exist constants $c, C > 0$ independent of $n$ such that then as a consequence of the proof of Theorem \ref{globalexistence} we can show that the sequence of densities $\rho_{n}$ is uniformly bounded away from zero, i.e. $0 < c \le \rho_{n}$.
+As a result the density for the limiting system inherits the same lower bound. \end{remark} \begin{remark} Note that the limiting system \eqref{HCM-WF1}-\eqref{HCM-WF3} is slightly different in appearance to that of \cite{HCL}, since our system is written in terms of the desired velocity $w$ rather than the actual velocity $u$.
+One can also notice the assumptions on the initial data \eqref{thm2RHObounds}-\eqref{thm2wn} are weaker than those appearing in \cite{HCL}, in the sense that we do not assume any control over $\partial_{x}\pi_{n}^{0}$ or the singular quantity $\lambda_{n}(\rho_{n}^{0})\partial_{x}u_{n}^{0}$.
+This is made possible through our decision to work with the $w-$formulation rather than the $u-$formulation.
+It is also worthwhile to mention that if we define the function $u := w - \overline{\rho^{-1}\partial_{x} \pi}$ where $\overline{\rho^{-1}\partial_{x} \pi}$ is the weak limit of $\rho_{n}^{-1}\partial_{x} \pi_{n}$, the limiting system is equivalent to \eqref{AR-1}-\eqref{AR-2} (without the index $n$) in the distributional sense, accompanied by the condition \eqref{HCM-WF3}. \end{remark} The global existence result given by Theorem \ref{globalexistence} is an improvement upon the work of \cite{HCL} where the authors added an approximation term to the system in order to derive an ($\epsilon$ dependent) lower bound on the density.
 Our derivation of the lower bound involves identifying a suitable potential for the Aw-Rascle system $W_{n}:=\partial_{x}w_{n}/\rho_{n}$ and carrying out a maximum-principle argument to deduce that the maximum of $W_{n}$ is a decreasing function over time.
 This approach takes inspiration from \cite{Constantin_2020}, \cite{Burtea_2020} and shows that an approximation term is not necessary in order to obtain a (uniform) lower bound on the density for a generalised Aw-Rascle system.
 In fact, this argument also gives us control over the quantity $\partial_{x}w_{n}$ which is essential for the proof of Theorem \ref{limitexistence}.
 Another difference between our paper and previous works on the Aw-Rascle system \cite{HCL, chaudhuri_analysis_2022} is that we pass to the limit in the so-called '$w-$formulation'